lightbend/kalix-jvm-sdk/samples/java-spring-cinema-booking-choreography/README.md

 ```

 Reserve seat requires `walletId`, the id of the wallet instance that is used to pay the seat reservation,
-`reservationId` that unique reservation id and a `seatNumber`, the seat index.
+`reservationId` that uniquely identifies the reservation, and a `seatNumber`, the seat index.

 `SeatReserved` domain event data model:
 ```java